OBOFoundry/OBOFoundry.github.io/_posts/2025-01-22-7th-issue-newsletter.md

 In this edition, we highlight two of our dedicated community members and two OBO Foundry ontologies.
 You will also find updates on recent workshops, the latest tools to improve ontology development, and the progress of current projects.

-As always, we encourage you to share your ideas, feedback, and suggestions with the [OBO Foundry Operations Committee.](https://obofoundry.org/docs/OperationsCommittee.html)Highlights
+As always, we encourage you to share your ideas, feedback, and suggestions with the [OBO Foundry Operations Committee.](https://obofoundry.org/docs/OperationsCommittee.html)

+Highlights

 #### OBO Dashboard updated